butcherg/stonewall/README.md

 ## Example

-stonewall uses this image:
+stonewall uses images like this:

 ![wall profile](wall.png)

-to make a .stl or .3mf wall file that looks like this:
+to make .stl or .3mf wall files that looks like this:

 ![wall 3d render](wall_render-small.png)